Vehicle registration plates of Missouri

 The U.S. state of Missouri first required its residents to register their motor vehicles in 1907.
 Registrants provided their own license plates for display until 1911, when the state began to issue plates.

 As of 2024, plates are manufactured at the Jefferson City Correctional Center and are issued by the Missouri Department of Revenue.
-Front and rear plates are required for most classes of vehicles, while only rear plates are required for motorcycles and trailers.
+Front and rear plates are required for most classes of vehicles, while only rear plates are required for motorcycles and trailers, and only front plates are required for trucks licensed in excess of twelve thousand pounds.